 Basic technology for accessing the Internet is needed for this course.
 You are responsible for making sure your computer is up to date so that Canvas functions properly.
 Do not wait until the last minute for assignment submissions.
 If you need technical assistance, contact Teaching & Learning Technologies by email (classhelp@utah.edu) or call 801-581-6112.
 Their hours are 8:00 a.m. to 5:00 p.m.

 Course Schedule:

-Consult the modular units in Canvas for more detail.
+Consult the modular units in Canvas for week by week detail of lectures, readings and discussions.